IBM/ColBERT-practical/README.md

     * Fixed training loop logic and data loader/batcher.
     * Flexible shuffling when needed (e.g., each epoch).
     * Training and checkpoint saving by epochs or fraction of epochs.
-  * Without this, training would be on fixed set, and by steps, manual computation would be needed to get number of steps based on data size and hyper-parameters.
+  * Before this, training would be on fixed set, and by steps, manual computation would be needed to get number of steps based on data size and hyper-parameters.
-  * Essential for production where we need training for multiple epochs.
+  * Essential for real-world use cases, especially on datasets where we need training for multiple epochs.

+* Code for iterative training and asynchronous training in `ColBERT/asyn/`.

 * Extend to working on CPU.
   * Essential for production.